CopterExpress/clover/docs/en/agriculture.md

 ## Introduction

 Modern agriculture in many countries is becoming one of the shining examples of the rapid and successful introduction of new technologies.
 Unmanned aerial vehicles are capable of performing a wide range of tasks, among which monitoring of agricultural land has now become a common tool for increasing the efficiency of agriculture.
-The goal of my project is to write code for recognizing crop types in mass agricultural production.
+The goal of my project is to write a code for recognizing crop types in mass agricultural production.
 In the future, from the recognition results, you can design a map of sown areas.

 ## Monitoring

 In agriculture, monitoring is necessary to obtain information on the state of land and crops.
-Based on the monitoring results, farmers or specialists can understand whether crops are sprouting normally, whether there is a threat from weeds and / or insects - pests, what is the degree of moisture in individual areas or entire areas, etc.
+Based on the monitoring results, farmers or specialists can understand whether crops are sprouting normally, whether there is a threat from weeds and/or insects - pests, what is the degree of moisture in individual areas or entire areas, etc.

 ## Explanation of the code